Khan El Khalili Bazaar: A Shopper’s Magical Paradise in Cairo

 One of the most important cafes in Cairo is the oldest.
 He added beautiful touches to the Khan Al-Khalili region.
 It is considered as a rest where tourists and Egyptians take some warm drinks.
 It was frequented by writers and artists like Naguib Mahfouz, the Egyptian writer and Nobel Prize winner.

-Khan El Khalili Bazaar site
+Khan El Khalili Bazaar site & Location

-Khan al-Khalili is located on a street parallel to Al-Muizz Street for Allah al-Fatimi and contains two of Egypt’s most famous mosques: the Al-Azhar Mosque, which was built during the Fatimi period, and the Al-Hussein Mosque, which has a great place in the hearts of.
+Khan al-Khalili Bazaar is located on a street parallel to Al-Muizz Street for Allah al-Fatimi and contains two of Egypt’s most famous mosques: the Al-Azhar Mosque, which was built during the Fatimi period, and the Al-Hussein Mosque, which has a great place in the hearts of.
 Egyptians, who are linked by a strong storm to a family between the Prophet.

 What does Khan al-Khalili’s market involve?